-If you are convicted for larceny you face a maximum penalty of 5 years imprisonment.
+If you are convicted for larceny you face a maximum penalty of five years imprisonment.

 An exception to this rule is the charge of ‘stealing a dog’.
-If you are convicted of stealing a dog, you face a maximum term of imprisonment of 1 year.
+If you are convicted of stealing a dog, you face a maximum term of imprisonment of one year.